UPDATED: SEPTEMBER 2024

 Email is the most flexible channel what it comes to response times.
 This allows your team to investigate the issue, contact other departments, and try to reproduce the issue themselves etc. The customer is not there expecting an instant answer.
 However, with email you can’t keep the customer waiting forever; your answer must be sent out in a timely manner.
 With email, the issue is that the customer does not know what is happening; whether someone is working on their support request or not?
 Therefore, providing clear expectations to the clients is important: when they can expect to hear from you?

 My personal suggestion is to start by using email as a contact method.
-If you are operating in a B2B sector, you could be expecting the same people contacting you on a regular basis.
+If you are operating in a SaaS B2B sector, you could be expecting the same people contacting you on a regular basis.
 I would suggest using your ticketing system’s self-service tool, which allows your clients to see their support requests and status of those requests.
 Especially in B2B, setting expectations is very important.
 By providing a simple, easy to read, support service description with expected response SLA might do it.
 When meeting the SLA and providing quick responses, such an over delivering impresses your customer.

 When choosing a channel, think about the following questions: